DimitarL/interview-challenge-backend/README.md

 1. Go to the project home directory
 2. Run the server with `go run main.go`

+### Running the tests
+1. Go to the project home directory
+2. Install the necessary tools with `make tools-install`
+3. Run the unit and integration tests with `make unit-test`

 ## Functionality
 The task is to develop a rentals JSON API that returns a list of rentals that can be filtered, sorted, and paginated.
 We have included files to create a database of rentals.